-This information will help you prepare for your stereotactic core breast biopsy.Back to top
+This information will help you get ready for your stereotactic core breast biopsy.Back to top

 About Your Breast Biopsy

-Your radiologist (a doctor specializing in image interpretation and image guided procedures) has recommended that you have a stereotactic core breast biopsy.
-A breast biopsy is done to take samples of tissue from your breast to examine it for cancer.
+A breast biopsy is a procedure done to take samples of tissue and cells from your breast to check it for cancer.

 Before Your Procedure

 Remove devices from your skin

 If you wear any of the following devices on your skin, the manufacturer recommends you remove it before your scan or procedure:

 - Continuous glucose monitor (CGM)

 - Insulin pump

 Talk with your healthcare provider about scheduling your appointment closer to the date you need to change your device.
 Make sure you have an extra device with you to put on after your scan or procedure.